Last Updated on June 13, 2023 by Matt Musico

 His 3,154 career hits currently rank 18th all-time.
 This is a category he led the league in three times.
 Easily the best year of his incredible career came in 1980 when he earned AL MVP honors.
 He slugged 24 homers, drove in 118 runs, and scored another 87 himself.
 That seems very good, but not overly terrific for an MVP campaign.
 What made this year so impressive was his triple slash, which was an unbelievable .390/.454/.664.
 He led baseball in average, on-base percentage, and slugging percentage.

-Los Angeles Angels: Mike Trout, 333 Home Runs (and counting)
+Los Angeles Angels: Mike Trout, 350 Home Runs (And Counting)

 Speaking of fWAR, 30-year-old Mike Trout is on the verge of passing Brett in that category, as he posted 84.6 for his career.
-At the time of this being published, Trout is already sitting at 77.8.
+Trout is sitting at 82.0 following the 2022 season.
 His production is just incredible — in years he’s played at least 130 games, he’s never finished with an fWAR lower than 8.3.

-He’s been in the big leagues for just 11 seasons and he’s already enjoyed eight years of at least 20 homers.
+He’s been in the big leagues for just 12 seasons and he’s already enjoyed nine years of at least 20 homers.
 Six of those seasons have gone for 30-plus.
 Trout has those three AL MVPs Awards, but he’s also never placed lower than fifth in voting during a full season for him.

 Trout has earned enough individual accolades for a lifetime, and if he retired tomorrow, he’d be an inner-circle Hall of Famer.
 The one thing that has to change over this second stage of his career is getting into and advancing in the playoffs.
 The Angels have earned a spot in the postseason just once during Trout’s career, which was in 2014.
 They didn’t spend much time there since they were swept in three games.
 Trout registered just one hit in 15 plate appearances, but of course, the one hit was a solo home run.
 Because he’s Mike Trout, duh.

-To see who falls behind him on this list, check out the Los Angeles Angels’ career home run leaderboard.
+To see who falls behind him on this list, check out the Angels’ career home run leaderboard.

 Los Angeles Dodgers: Duke Snider, 389 Home Runs